 David Wetherall is a Livermore Resident and has lived in the Tri-Valley since 1977.
 He retired from LLNL after 31 years of service and previously served in the Air Force from 1968–1972.
 David has a passion for philanthropy and has volunteered with the Special Olympics, Cancer Society, Taylor Foundation and the Veteran Hospital.
 He enjoys being with family, hiking, biking, fishing, creating art, and time spent at Sycamore Grove.

 Multicultural, creative sports executive, with extensive experience in event logistics and generating revenue.
 Jill has been active in the development of youth in sports and their participation in, especially through the sport of soccer on a global stage.
 Through generations of the Fracisco Family in the Livermore Valley and their active participation in the community and the Arts, Jill hopes to continue her family legacy, serving on the Livermore Area Recreation and Park District Foundation, assisting senior community members with funding of planned projects as well as actively looking for opportunities to assist local children and pets in need for safe areas to play and exercise.

 Evan Branning is a local activist and loves the outdoors.
 He enjoys hiking, biking and other outdoor activities.
 Among other activities, Evan currently serves on the LARPD Foundation, the City Human Services Commission and the County Public Health Commission.
 His main focus is to improve access and utilization of open spaces and parks.
 He believes everyone should get a chance to enjoy Livermore's beautiful scenery and amazing activities.

-Dominique Martinez is a Livermore resident who grew up in the Bay Area.
+Nicole Martinez is a Livermore resident who grew up in the Bay Area.
 She has an MBA in business marketing and enjoys being involved in initiatives and projects that benefit the community.
 For fun, she loves engaging in the wonderful city amenities and events with her husband and dog.